 CHILD PROTECTION AND ADVOCACY

-- Support MoSD to improve the Child Protection system with the focus on Child Protection Networks.
+Support MoSD to improve the child protection system with the focus on child protection networks.

-Moreover, World Vision JWG continues to promote students’ well-being through integrating extracurricular activities within the schools’ daily schedule: over 60 teachers and 12 supervisors were provided with the needed training to support schools in mitigating risks and in collaboration with the civil defense, 120 schools were provided with simulation training on fire and earthquake hazards.
+We continue to promote students’ well-being through integrating extracurricular activities within the schools’ daily schedule: over 60 teachers and 12 supervisors were provided with the needed training to support schools in mitigating risks and in collaboration with the civil defense, 120 schools were provided with simulation training on fire and earthquake hazards.

 Innovation, Motivation, Participation, Action, Community Teams (IMPACT+ Clubs)